team-pragmatic-chaos/team-pragmatic-chaos.github.io/index.md

 ### Advantages and Disadvantages

-Multi-scale model does pretty well in capturing motion and predicting next frames.
-This model is also fully based on convolution and therefore works with any shape of images at run time.
+The multi-scale model does pretty well in capturing motion and predicting next frames.
+This model is also fully based on convolution and therefore works with any shape of images at runtime.
 As the model is trained using GAN it predicts frames which look similar to real images.

-This model tries to predict pixels from scratch which causes bluriness for longer sequences.
+This model tries to predict pixels from scratch which causes blurriness for longer sequences.

 ## Evaluation